-• Upon referral from an EI Service Coordinator, EI will conduct the developmental evaluation using the Battelle Developmental Inventory - Second Edition (BDI-2) Tool within 45 calendar days of receipt of the program referral to Early Intervention.
-The evaluation addresses the following areas:

-Cognitive, Gross Motor, Fine Motor, Receptive and Expressive Communication, Social/Emotional, and Adaptive Behavior.
-Results will be documented on form EI - 04 with one copy given to the EI Service Coordinator and one copy given to parent in advance of the initial IFSP meeting.

-- A Child Assessment is conducted, with parent consent, concurrent to the developmental evaluation. - All children found to have a developmental delay will remain eligible until Age 3.
-However, the need for El services re-assessed on an annual basis. - If a delay is not found using an evidenced-based evaluation tool, then informed clinical opinion per 5123-10-02 (C)(1)(c) can be used by the team to deem the child eligible for Part C services. - If a child has a documented mental or medical diagnosis as recognized per Appendix C, the Battelle evaluation tool will be used. - Eligibility must be determined by using an evidence-based tool prescribed by DODD and completed by two licensed specialists in two separate disciplines or one who is licensed in two areas for children suspected of a delay.
+- Upon referral from an EI Service Coordinator, EI will conduct the developmental evaluation using the Battelle Developmental Inventory - Second Edition (BDI-3) Tool within 45 calendar days of receipt of the program referral to Early Intervention.
+The evaluation addresses the following areas: Cognitive, Gross Motor, Fine Motor, Receptive and Expressive Communication, Social/Emotional, and Adaptive Behavior.
+Results will be documented on form EI - 04 and copies provided to the parent/guardian, service provider, and/ or LCBDD Developmental Specialist in advance of the initial IFSP meeting. - A Child Assessment is conducted, with parent consent, concurrent to the developmental evaluation. - All children found to have a developmental delay will remain eligible until Age 3.
+However, the need for El services re-assessed on an annual basis. - If a delay is not found using an evidenced-based evaluation tool, then informed clinical opinion per 5123-10-02 (C)(1)(c) can be used by the team to deem the child eligible for Part C services. - If a child has a documented mental or medical diagnosis as recognized per Appendix C, the Battelle evaluation tool will not be used. - Eligibility must be determined by using an evidence-based tool prescribed by DODD and completed by two licensed specialists in two separate disciplines or one who is licensed in two areas for children suspected of a delay.
 Eligibility for children with a medical diagnosis requires supporting documentation and assessment for program planning by two licensed specialists or one who is licensed in two areas. - El will collect any pertinent information (developmental evaluation reports, family interview, and structured observation) to support the eligibility determination.
-This information can be shared with EHS/HS, and or LEA, with parental permission in order to eliminate duplication of services.
+This information can be shared with HS, and or LEA, with parental permission in order to eliminate duplication of services.
 However, Early Intervention is not able to re-release information in child's record obtained from a third party.